 - Mother Teresa later moved to India where she could complete her novitiate period, which is a period when someone prepares to become a member of a religious institution.

 - In 1929, she moved to India, learned the Bengali language, and taught at a school in Darjeeling.
 Two years later, she took her vows as a nun.
 She hoped to end poverty and inequality for girls in India.

 - She chose the name Teresa in memory of Saint Thérèse of Lisieux.

-- She founded a school in Motijhil where she could tend to the poor and hungry.
+- She founded a school in Motijheel where she could tend to the poor and hungry.
 Teresa did this because she felt a “call from God” to help the poor.
 She herself often went hungry trying to help these people and, even with the scale of the problem, she persisted.

-- By 1949, she was joined by lots of other women who were eager to help as well.
+- By 1949, she was joined by many other women who were eager to help as well.

 - In 1950, Mother Teresa, along with 13 members, formed a group within the Catholic Church.
 This group was called “The Missionaries of Charity”, and it was recognized as a new congregation.
 She had to receive Vatican permission for this.

 - The purpose of the charity was to provide care for people who felt shunned from society, which was a big problem in India.